Epic / MyChart data is imported only after user authorization. See integration overview

 Backend-owned credentials

 Epic access and refresh tokens are stored by the MedLocker backend with encryption at rest.
-The app initiates the user flow but does not become the durable holder of long-lived Epic credentials.

 Imported data retention